lwmqn/qnode/README.md

 ********************************************
 <a name="API_register"></a>
 ### .register([callback])
 Publish a registering request to the Server.
-Everytime you invoke connect(), qnode will do regiseter to the Server as well.
+Every time you invoke connect(), qnode will do regiseter to the Server as well.
+When succeeds, qnode will fire a `'registered'` event and a `'login'` event at its first-time registration.
+If qnode has registered before, only the `'login'` event will be fired after each success of registration.

 **Arguments:**